Tulunids: Khumārawayh's rise to power

-Despite his gains, Khumarawayh's reign also set the stage for the demise of the dynasty.
+Despite his gains, Khumārawayh's reign also set the stage for the demise of the dynasty.
 Financial exhaustion, political infighting and strides by the Abbasids would all contribute to the ruin of the Tulunids.
-Khumarawayh was also totally reliant on his Turkish and sub-Saharan soldiers.
-Under the administration of Khumarawayh, the Syro-Egyptian state's finances and military were destabilized.
+Khumārawayh was also totally reliant on his Turkish and sub-Saharan soldiers.
+Under the administration of Khumārawayh, the Syro-Egyptian state's finances and military were destabilized.